honojs/honox/README.md

 ### Interactions

-Function components placed in `app/islands/*` are also sent to the client side.
+Function components placed in `app/islands/*` - Island components - are also sent to the client side.
 For example, you can write interactive component such as the following counter:

 ```tsx
 // app/islands/counter.tsx